tnwei/exposure-to-code/source/07_numerical_methods.rst

 ..
 Anytime we deal with differentiation or integration --> fast solvers
 ..
 On a large scale: weather prediction

 Numerical methods are also employed on a very large scale for modelling weather in meteorology.
-Numerical methods are heavily featured, especially since many variables need to introduced (velocity, pressure, temprerature, time, position, carbon dioxide, humidity and so on).
+Numerical methods are heavily featured, especially since many variables need to be introduced (velocity, pressure, temperature, time, position, carbon dioxide, humidity and so on).
 Many difficult differential equations are needed to solve this to make a mathematical weather model.
 In recent times however, a plethora of numerical analysis methods are used in atmospheric modeling such as fluid mechanics and numerical solution of differential equations.
 Localized data is implemented in certain models that are run by parallel supercomputers to aid in this process.

 ..
 Optimization

-Optimazation is also a type of numerical method that particularly helps in allocating resources most efficiently.
-Businesses uses optimization methods for investment strategies, inventory control among others.
+Optimization is also a type of numerical method that particularly helps in allocating resources most efficiently.
+Businesses use optimization methods for investment strategies, inventory control among others.

 ..
-Basically anytime we want computer to do math quickly, there are some numerical methods involved.
+Basically anytime we want computers to do math quickly, there are some numerical methods involved.
 In fact, we have been using them in our past exercises!
 List the methods used in the past classes so they can be Googled.

 Numerical methods help a lot whenever we want to calculate something quickly and can accept a tolerable amount of error.
 Most popular programming languages use numerical methods to achieve certain calculations and models.
-In fact, Python's libraries such as NumPy and matplotlib uses them too!
-In a bit, we will be learning a new library called SciPy that also uses numerical methods.
+In fact, Python's libraries such as `numpy` and matplotlib uses them too!
+In a bit, we will be learning a new library called `scipy` that also uses numerical methods.

 Exercise: Solving roots using Newton-Raphson's method